 “The Finals cannot begin without Charles Oakley in the building.
 Bring him back to the Garden,” the IG story read.

-Ironically, O’Neal himself has had a history with Oakley.
+Ironically, O’Neal himself has a history with Oakley.
 On the court, the two big men have fought hard against each other in the shaded lane on multiple occasions.

 “Don’t Say Things Are Blurry”: Shaquille O’Neal Calls Out Victor Wembanyama for Post-Game Comments Following Game 2